oracle/node-oracledb/INSTALL.md

 Linux.
 I want to install Node.js and node-oracledb RPM packages | [Installing Node.js and Node-oracledb RPMs from yum.oracle.com](#instnoderpms)
 AIX on Power Systems | [Node-oracledb Installation on AIX on Power Systems with Instant Client ZIP files](#instaix) Solaris x86-64 (64-Bit) | [Node-oracledb Installation on Oracle Solaris x86-64 (64-Bit) with Instant Client ZIP files](#instsolarisx8664)
-Another OS with Oracle Database 11.2 or 12c, or client libraries available | Update binding.gyp and make any code changes required, sign the [OCA][8], and submit a pull request with your patch.
+Another OS with Oracle Database 11.2, 12, or 18 client libraries available | Update binding.gyp and make any code changes required, sign the [OCA][8], and submit a pull request with your patch.
 Source code from GitHub | [Node-oracledb Installation from Source Code](#github) I don't have internet access | [Node-oracledb Installation Without Internet Access](#offline)